 - Add the water and knead 10-20 Sec.
 Transfer the dough to a sheet of cling wrap, press together, cover in cling wrap, flatten and place into the fridge for 30 minutes to rest.
 Preheat the oven to 180°C.

-- Roll out the dough to approx. 3mm thickness press into a large rectangular tart shell.
+- Using the Thermomat or a lightly floured surface roll the dough to approx. 3mm thick and carefully place into and press to fit a round 10 inch/26cm tart tin.
 Prick with a fork.
 Place back into the fridge for a further 15-30 mins to chill.

-- Place a small piece of baking paper over the pastry and fill the case with pie weights.
+- Place a small piece of baking paper over the pastry and fill the case with pie weights or dried legumes.
 Blind bake for 15 minutes.
-Allow to cool before taking the pie weights out of the case.
+Allow to cool before taking the weights out of the case.

 - Place the cheese into the Thermomix and mill 10 Sec/Speed 9.
 Set aside.